 Above all, remember that your children need you in their lives and you need them in yours.
 It is always in their best interests to have you around them, guiding them through their futures.
 Do not be intimidated by your children’s other parent or led to believe that they are “better off” with them than they are with you.
 Fighting for the right to be involved as much as possible with them will pay off and they will thank you for being such an important part of their lives.

 If you are having custody or parenting time issues or if you need further information on your rights or responsibilities, we can help.
-Please call us at 888-888-0919 or use our email form to schedule your free consultation with one of our compassionate and skilled family law attorneys.
+Please call us at 888-888-0919 or use our email form to schedule your initial consultation with one of our compassionate and skilled family law attorneys.